Azure/AI-PredictiveMaintenance/README.md

 **Step 10:** As of this point, the model has been created and tested in the training cluster.
 The next step is to deploy this model for scoring - i.e. operationalizing the model for new data.
 This solution template supports online scoring - i.e. for each input record, the scoring engine returns a predicted value.
 This scoring engine is deployed as a web service in a Docker container which is then deployed on a Azure Kubernetes cluster.

-For this, go back to the Predictive Maintenence dashboard (not the Jupyter dashboard) shown in **Step 5**.
+For this, go back to the Predictive Maintenance dashboard (not the Jupyter dashboard) shown in **Step 5**.
 Click on Operationalization (also termed 'O16n') tab.

 ![Deploy_13](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/docs/img/deploy_13.png)